lprfacial247/eclipse-ubuntu-2204/readme.txt

 		[ cmake ../src -DCMAKE_BUILD_TYPE=Debug ]

 	For information on the proper approach using catkin, start here

+	"""
+	Go to your workspace directory and run catkin_make with options to generate eclipse project files:
+		[
+			cd ~/catkin_ws
+			catkin_make --force-cmake -G"Eclipse CDT4 - Unix Makefiles"
+		]

+	The project files will be generated in the build/ folder.
+Now source the workspace setup and start eclipse from the terminal:
+		[
+			source ~/catkin_ws/devel/setup.bash
+			eclipse
+		]

+	This allows eclipse to get the correct environment to be able to build from within eclipse.
+Now import the project from the build/ folder.
+Eclipse provides a link named "Source directory" within the project so that you can edit the source code.
+Using this method, the indexer resolves all symbols correctly, and Eclipse is also able to build the workspace successfully.
+	"""

 2.2.1 Catkin and Python
 	For me, the above procedure didn't generate a .pydevproject file, like make eclipse-project ever did.
 Clicking Set as PyDev Project would create a config but without any Paths, so coding would be a hassle.